elash1312/content/src/content/lesson/what-is-css-learn-css.md

 But… The Internet is more beautiful than that.
-When the internet became popular, it stopped to be only a privilege for scientists and the army, and evolved to become **Part of our world!!**
+When the internet became popular, it stopped being a privilege for scientists and the army, and evolved to become **Part of our world!!**

 Ironically, the same scientists at CERN who created HTML had to think about how to improve it.
 They were given the task to make it more beautiful.
 It was at this time that [Håkon Wium Lie](https://en.wikipedia.org/wiki/H%C3%A5kon_Wium_Lie) proposed the first version of CHSS in 1994, which was later adapted to become CSS1.